 Sordid tales of torture and abuse comes aplenty from these men.
 Sonu said, that his love marriage became bitter despite his best actions to bring her back.
-Rather he was threatened many times of false criminal cases.
+Rather he was threatened many times by false criminal cases.

 Abhishek Kaushik felt that laws needed to be equal for individuals and Indian family laws put ever man in danger.
 In his opinion that is a good reason for men to boycott marriage.

-Chendu Reddy from Hyderabad narrated his story of getting extorted by his wife and her family and said, we need to fight against these laws so that these disgraceful women are punished.
+Chandu Reddy from Hyderabad narrated his story of getting extorted by his wife and her family and said, we need to fight against these laws so that these disgraceful women are punished.
 He believed law misuse is the major reason for men’s suicide.

 Janak Merchant said – “There are all kinds of violence taking place on Indian men all over India.
 Worst is emotional and then comes financial.
-In the end it all boils down to wife wanting lots of hard earned money of her husband.”
+In the end, it all boils down to wife wanting lots of hard earned money of her husband.”

 Arvind believed that marriage considers a man as a mere ATM machine.
-In fact there are many who reflects his thought.
+In fact, there are many who reflects his thought.

 2016 Mumbai marathon saw a man dressed as ATM machine

 While the reason for marriage boycott may be many for different men and boys and even if their number is increasing, they are still very insignificant compared to the critical mass needed to change the society.

 In a July 2016 study, we found that Indian men outnumber women while seeking an alliance.
 This cuts across all marital status.
 This study found out the numbers of profiles that existed on different popular Indian matrimonial sites.

 Even though many argued that most of the male profiles may be fake but there is no guarantee that women profiles are not.